philc/book-notes/a guide to the good life - william irvine.md

 * Be selective of our friends; corrupted values and vices are contagious.
 Avoid those who are whiners and complainers; they destroy tranquility.
 * When annoyed by people: empathize -- no doubt we annoy others at times.
 And being annoyed makes the whole experience worse for us -- it only hurts us.
-(Is this true?
-If we successfully correct the person who's being annoying, that helps everyone, and it's an act of kindness towards them).
+  * (It seems to me the most productive thing to do is to help the person correct their annoying behavior -- that helps everyone, and is an act of kindness to the annoying person).
 * It's wasted -- and negative -- energy to speculate about what an annoying person is thinking.
   * "We can also, Marcus suggests, lessen the negative impact other people have on our life by controlling our thoughts about them."
 * "People, Marcus reminds us, do not choose to have the faults they do.
 Consequently, there is a sense in which the people who annoy us cannot help doing so."
-  * (No, this is too generous.
+  * (In my opinion, this is too generous.
 Many faults could be diminished if not for malice and pride, or selfishness, each of which shouldn't be simply looked over as innate, immutable qualities, to be forgiven and forgotten.)
 * "Social fatalism" -- Marcus is resigned to accept people as they come.
   * "Even though it is possible to change others, we can take some of the agony out of dealing with them by telling ourselves that they are fated to behave as they do."
-* "He adds that if we detect anger and hatred within us and wish to seek revenge, one of the best forms of revenge on another person is to refuse to be like him." (fun)
+* "If we detect anger and hatred within us and wish to seek revenge, one of the best forms of revenge on another person is to refuse to be like him." (fun)
 * "It is easy these days to find people who will agree that their life would have gone better if they had shown more sexual reserve; it is hard to find people who think their life would have gone better if they had shown less."